 The requirements to attain Brunei citizenship include passing tests in Malay culture, customs, and language.
 Stateless permanent residents of Brunei are given International Certificates of Identity, which allow them to travel overseas.
 The majority of Brunei's Chinese are permanent residents, and many are stateless.
-An amendment to the National Registration and Immigration Act of 2002, allowed female Bruneians citizens for the first time to transfer their nationality to their children.

 Education starts with preschool, followed by 6 years of primary education and up to 6 years of secondary education.
 Nine years of education are mandatory.
 Most of Brunei's college students attend universities and other institutions abroad, but approximately 2,867 study at the University of Brunei Darussalam.
 Opened in 1985, the university has a faculty of more than 300 instructors and is located on a sprawling campus overlooking the South China Sea.